jfndi/DesignPatternsInCpp/README.md

 	traverse a container and access the container's elements.
 The iterator pattern decouples algorithms from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.

+	* Memento:
+	The memento pattern is a software design pattern that exposes the private internal state of an object.
+One example of how this can be used is to restore an object to its previous state (undo via rollback), another is versioning, another is custom serialization.